jcbwlkr/jcbwlkr.github.io/_data/projects/timeips.md

-Since October 2010 the majority of my development focus has been with my employer TimeIPS.
-We make a time and attendance system which is used by thousands of companies around the world.
+From October 2010 to February 2015 the majority of my development focus has been with my employer TimeIPS.
+We made a time and attendance system which is used by thousands of companies around the world.

 TimeIPS is used to